 The uphills conquered, the downhills celebrated.
 The times when you’ve convinced yourself to give up and pushed yourself even harder instead.
 Endurance running certainly takes its toll on your body (and mind).

 Good nutrition after a run will assist in returning your body to its pre-run state.
 This will help you to get maximum physical and performance benefits out of your run and protect your immune system.
 Aim to consume a combination of carbohydrate (to replenish energy) and protein (to repair muscles) in a ratio of about 3-4:1.
-To learn more about recovery nutrition visit (article link to make recovery nutrition your mission). https://futurelife.co.za/make-recovery-nutrition-mission/
+To learn more about recovery nutrition visit. https://futurelife.co.za/make-recovery-nutrition-mission/

 FUTURELIFE® has what it takes to help you recover.
 FUTURELIFE® HIGH PROTEIN Smart food™ and FUTURELIFE® High Protein SmartBars are free from banned substances and scientifically formulated with SmartProtein3D, a scientific blend of 3 protein sources (Whey, Casein, Soy Protein) to optimise the muscle repair process.
 Not only are they convenient, but they also meet all the nutritional criteria for sports recovery.